kyma-project/kyma/docs/05-technical-reference/00-architecture/evnt-01-architecture.md

 ![Eventing flow](./assets/evnt-architecture.svg)

-1. The Eventing Controller watches the Subscription Custom Resource.
+1. The Eventing Controller watches the Subscription custom resource.
 It detects if there are any new incoming events.

 2. The Eventing Controller creates an infrastructure for the NATS server.